ing-bank/zkrp/README.md

 // Encode the proof to JSON
 jsonEncoded, _ := json.Marshal(proof)

-// It this stage, the proof is passed to th verifier, possibly over a network.
+// It this stage, the proof is passed to the verifier, possibly over a network.

 // Decode the proof from JSON
 var decodedProof ProofBPRP